5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • No HDMI ports and SD card reader slots

-Get Microsoft Surface Laptop 5 on Amazon
+Get Microsoft Surface Laptop on Amazon

 5. LG Gram 17

 LG Gram 17 is the next laptop you may want to consider for your laptop purchase.
-It is a sturdy laptop that should be able to support your work on large Excel files well.
+It is a premium laptop that should be able to support your work on large Excel files well.

 Key Features

-• Screen Size, Resolution: 17 inches, 2560 x 1600 pixels
+• Screen Size, Resolution: 17.3 inches, 2560 x 1600 pixels

-• Processor: 13th Gen Intel Core i7 with 12 cores and speed in the range of 2.2-5 GHz
+• Processor: Intel Core Ultra 7 258V with 8 cores and speed in the range of 2.2-4.8 GHz

 • RAM Capacity: 32GB